Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Migration.md

 ### Breaking changes

-There is a breaking change in adding command line arguments to the WebApplication.
+There is a breaking change in adding command line arguments to the WebApplication:

-    To add command line argument with value, use `InstanceCommandLineArgumentsBuilder.AddWithValue` instead of double call `ArgumentsBuilder.Add`.
+- To add a command line argument with value, use `InstanceCommandLineArgumentsBuilder.AddWithValue` instead of double call `ArgumentsBuilder.Add`.

-    To add command line switch, use `InstanceCommandLineArgumentsBuilder.AddSwitch`.
+- To add command line switch, use `InstanceCommandLineArgumentsBuilder.AddSwitch`.

 ```diff
                 configuration.HtmlValidationConfiguration.RunHtmlValidationAssertionOnAllPageChanges = false;